The Szemeredi-Trotter Theorem in the Complex Plane: Covering Lemma

-Fix a unit distance such that the minimal distance in the point set $P$ be greater than the diameter of a unit cube.
-Fix a Cartesian coordinate-system $\R^d$ such that none of the coordinates of any point of $P$ is an integer.
+\proof We are given a set of $n$ points in $\R^d$.
+We may assume, by applying a dilation if necessary, that the minimum distance between any two points in $P$ is more than $\sqrt{d}$, the diameter of a unit cube.
+We may also assume, by applying a translation if necessary, that none of the coordinates of any point in $P$ is an integer.